 Evangelicals and Abortion: Historical, Theological, Practical Perspectives, by J. Cameron Fraser.
-Wipf & Stock, 220 pages, \$40.00, paperback.
+Wipf & Stock, 220 pages, \$37.00, hardcover, \$23.00, paper.

 Dr. Fraser was born in Zimbabwe and grew up in Scotland.
 He is a graduate of Edinburgh University, Westminster Theological Seminary (MDiv.), and Trinity Evangelical Divinity School (D. Min.).
-He was ordained as a minister of the Word in the Christian Reformed Church in 1995, served in Canada, and is now retired.
+He was ordained as a minister of the Word in the Presbyterian Church of America in 1985 and installed in the Christian Reformed Church in 1995, served in Canada, and is now retired.
+He was the last editor of the Presbyterian Guardian (1978-80).
 As the subtitle suggests, the book has three perspectives on abortion-historical, theological, and practical.
 As such, it is as thorough a perspective on abortion that of which I am aware.